pa2si/salsa-calendar/README.md

-v 0.1.7
+v 0.1.8

 that's new:

-- now multiple options for genres thanks to dropdown menu from shadcn
+- now all validation messages are displayed!

 to dos:

-- show error for schema genre!!
-- postal code into numbers not string type
+- datepicker

 - order of about and Nav Links change when logged in
 - create an event